Dallas Police Arrest Killer of Leroy Hawkins III

-Anderson was arrest and transported to Dallas Police Headquarters where detectives interview him.
+Anderson was arrested and transported to Dallas Police Headquarters where detectives interviewed him.
 It was during the interview he confessed to killing Hawkins, a recent DeSoto High School grad.

 After his interview and subsequent confession Anderson was transported and booked into the Dallas County Lew Sterrett Jail, he faces a charge of murder in the first degree.
 He is being held on a $200,000 bond.

 The City of DeSoto has been rocked with grief at the death of Hawkins.
 According to statements from the school district both Hawkins and Anderson had recently graduated from DeSoto High School on last Wednesday.
 He was found dead in the early hours of Tuesday morning.
 Reports say he had been shot several times in the front passenger seat of a 2007 Pontiac.

 The shooting took place near the intersection of Federal and North Akard Streets in downtown Dallas.
 Witnesses say they heard five gunshots.
 A second witness reported an argument between two men inside the car.

 The trend for murder seems to be on the rise in Dallas.
 Hawkins is one of a number shot in the southern sector of Dallas in recent months.